Sharp0802/lilac/README.md

 - P/Invoke couldn't support C++ well because of name mangling etc.

 But, with power of LLVM, we hope that LILAC will generate bindings between C++ and C# ...or what else!
+(Actually, For the languages not supporting LLVM, We need to implement frontend for each languages)

 **Let's break down language barrier!**